jpwright/jpw.nyc/content/custom-radio-protocol-nrf5x.md

 I will test using the nRF52 DK (PCA10056), but any development board should do.

-> If you are using a board with no external RTC crystal, be sure to edit
+> If you are using a board with no external RTC crystal, be sure to edit __sdk_config.h__ to properly set the LFCLK source to the internal RC oscillator.

 > To fully test the protocol you'll need two boards - one transmitter and one receiver.